 - Teach how to prepare food in order to minimize the loss of iron and folic acid (steaming with small amount of water)

 - Encourage to take foods high in Vitamin C for iron absorption

-- Emphasize diet high in fiber and fluids to avoid constipation (side effect of iron intake)
+- Emphasize diet high in fiber and fluids to avoid constipation (a side effect of iron intake)

 - Emphasize also good hygiene to avoid urinary tract infection

-- Also instruct client to avoid people with infection, as they may be prone to acquire infection, too.
+- Also instruct the client to avoid people with infection, as they may be prone to acquire the infection, too.

-- Teach client to watch out for signs of preterm labor
+- Teach the client to watch out for signs of preterm labor

-- Allow client to rest as much as possible and provide emotional support
+- Allow the client to rest as much as possible and provide emotional support